 Connection to Passion Spark Retreats

-Passion Spark provides its graduates an excellent process to support long-term career satisfaction, with a process to discover or rediscover their passion.
-It gently guides participants to their core passions, then offers supportive experiences to connect a chosen passion to a satisfying and fulfilling career.
+CareerCHAT provides Passion Spark graduates an excellent process to support long-term career satisfaction, with a process to discover or rediscover their passion.
+It can gently guide participants to their core passions, then offer supportive ideas to connect a chosen passion to a satisfying and fulfilling career.

 CareerCHAT Activities [suggested]